 Aladon’s RCM-based Training and Advisory Services are offered exclusively through our world-class global community of reliability professionals, aimed at firms looking for an integrative Enterprise Resource Management (ERM) approach, that means enhanced system-wide insight of the asset life-cycle, plus an unmatched understanding of how maintenance and operations work together for greater integration.
 Building operational integrity is easier than ever through our world-class training and services…we show you how:

-Our founder, John Moubray developed a profound and unique way to perform RCM analyses – RCM2™ (RCMII™) was developed from the original work done by Nowlan and Heap.
+Our founder, John Moubray developed a profound and unique way to perform reliability centered maintenance analyses – RCM2™ (RCMII™) was developed from the original work done by Nowlan and Heap.
 One of the features of RCM2™ that distinguishes it from other interpretations of the RCM philosophy is the cross-functional groups of users and maintainers that perform the analyses.
 After training, these analysis teams apply the process to their assets to produce the most cost-effective asset reliability programs.

 RCM2 identifies the most critical assets of a company and how best to optimize its maintenance strategies to reduce system failures.
 Any assets that are likely to fail or have a large consequence if they do—are considered your most critical assets.